Hugh of Fagiano: Conflicts with clergy and state

 A dispute with King Henry I escalated to the point that Hugh left the kingdom and placed it under an interdict.
 In 1253, Pope Innocent granted the administration and revenues of the see of Nicosia to Opizo dei Fieschi, believing that Hugh intended to resign.
-When the pope learned that he was mistaken in his presumption, Opizo was granted the administration of the see of Limassol instead.
-Hugh returned to Cyšprus after King Henry's death in 1253 or possibly 1254, expecting to have a freer hand now that the kingdom was ruled by a woman, Queen Plaisance.
+When the Pope learned that he was mistaken in his presumption, Opizo was granted the administration of the see of Limassol instead.
+Hugh returned to Cyprus after King Henry's death in 1253 or possibly 1254, expecting to have a freer hand now that the kingdom was ruled by a woman, Queen Plaisance.
 For unknown reasons, he excommunicated all of his suffragans and subordinates; in 1254 Innocent absolved the bishop of Limassol from this sentence.
 The same year, Hugh quarreled with the Franciscans, who sold their house in Nicosia to the Cistercians; according to the rules of their order, any land they left was to revert to the diocesan bishop.

 Innocent's death in late 1254 allowed Hugh to renew hostilities against the Cypriot Orthodox.
 The next pope, Alexander IV, favored the Latins and ordered the Greek bishops to obey Hugh.
 Thus emboldened, Hugh summoned Germanos to respond to certain allegations about the administration of his see.
-Germanos refused because he considered Hugh to be his equal and went to Rome with his suffragans to appeal to the pope, Hugh continued to attack Germanos's men even after Germanos placed his Church under the protection of the Holy See.
-He expelled Germanos' deputies by force and dissuaded the Orthodox clergy from submitting to Germanos's authority, according to the Orthodox, "by various oppressions and damages and ecclesiastical sentences".
+Germanos refused because he considered Hugh to be his equal and went to Rome with his suffragans to appeal to the Pope, Hugh continued to attack Germanos's men even after Germanos placed his Church under the protection of the Holy See.
+He expelled Germanos's deputies by force and dissuaded the Orthodox clergy from submitting to Germanos's authority, according to the Orthodox, "by various oppressions and damages and ecclesiastical sentences".
 Queen Plaisance too proved uncooperative, and Hugh complained to Pope Alexander that she refused to defend him and even had him "despoiled of all his ecclesiastical and worldly goods" at the urging of his enemies.